sikrvault/sikr/README.md

 ## License and copyright

-This project is licensed under the Apache 2.0 license.
-Copyright belongs to Clione Software and Havas Worldwide London
+This project is licensed under the MIT license.
+Copyright belongs to Oscar Carballal Prego and Clione Software

 ## Authors